suchimitha/just-the-docs/docs/InvoiceOperations/fetchPO.md

 # Fetch Purchase Order

-To get/fetch the Bills pass the parameters to request.Options variabele and then call the method BreadwinnerAPI.call().
-Returns a map of Invoice  wrapper records (xeroIdInvoiceMap).
+To get/fetch the Purchase Orders, pass the parameters to request.Options variabele and then call the method BreadwinnerAPI.call().
+This method returns a map of Invoice  wrapper records (xeroIdInvoiceMap).

 ## Sample Code